 - Having unsafe sex.

-Parents and other adults who work with teens should learn the red flags related to self harm symptoms.
+Parents and other adults who work with teens should learn the red flags related to different forms of self-harm.
 Here are some signs and symptoms that may indicate that a teen is self-harming:

 - Unexplained cuts, scratches, bruises or other wounds, often on the wrists, arms, thighs, or torso, which they explain as the result of accidents